Wu Chu-Fang: United States

 After the Communist takeover of China in 1949, she moved to New York City with her family.
 She acquired the skills to operate a restaurant, and in 1955 opened her own restaurant in White Plains NY, the China Garden, It was described in a New York newspaper as "a temple of excellent dining".

 In 2012, the couple's joint autobiography, titled Dreams on a Pillow, was published by Guangdong People's Publishing House.

 Chu-Fang Wu died on December 10, 1999, in New York City.

 Personal life

-In 1929 she met Republic of China General Li Hanhun (李汉魂), a commander of the famed Fourth Army, while he was stationed in Ichang, Hubei.
+In 1929 she met Republic of China General Li Hanhun, a commander of the famed Fourth Army, while he was stationed in Yichang, Hubei.